Frederick S. Holmes

 Holmes' vault designs evolved over time to keep up with attacks from safe-crackers or 'Yeggmen' adept at vault penetration.
-A Holmes advertisement from 1921 reads, "Newly discovered methods of attack necessitate radical departures from hitherto accepted standards of design".
+Holmes addressed the "arms race" with burglars in an advertisement from 1921 that reads, "Newly discovered methods of attack necessitate radical departures from hitherto accepted standards of design".
+He also said, "Whatever a man puts together, a man can take apart if you give him enough time - it is time we are fighting for".
 Holmes specialized in jamb-controlled vaults where the combination locks and bolt-throwing mechanism are located inside the vault creating a solid vault door with no spindle holes.
 Entry requires two points of attack (door and jamb), which doubles the time required for burglars to breach the vault.
+The pinnacle of vault door design and security was the invention of combination viewers which were used on the largest vaults ever built.

 Holmes was an expert in his field and described as 'one of the leading, if not the leading vault engineer of America, and a man whose word is unquestioned by those who have had transactions with him'.
 In recognition of significant contributions to the field of bank vault engineering, a tribute was written in The Journal of the Franklin Institute stating, “Coincident with the modern development of the safe and bank vault industry was that of the profession of the Bank Vault Engineer.
 The industry owes much of its progress to the work done by the pioneers of this profession: William H. Hollar, John M. Mossman, George L. Damon, Emil A. Strauss, Frederick S. Holmes, Benjamin F. Tripp, and George L. Remington.”
 Holmes worked with all these vault engineering greats except Strauss.

-Holmes collaborated with prominent architects such as Darling & Pearson, Trowbridge & Livingston, Walker & Weeks, and York & Sawyer.
-He also worked with leading vault builders including Bethlehem Steel, Carnegie Steel, Damon Safe & Iron Works, Diebold, Herring-Hall-Marvin, J&J Taylor, LH Miller Safe & Iron Works, Mosler Safe, Remington & Sherman, and York Safe & Lock.
+Holmes collaborated with prominent architects such as Alfed Bossom, Cass Gilbert, Darling, Pearson & Cleveland, Walker & Weeks, and York & Sawyer.
+He also worked with leading vault builders including Bethlehem Steel, Carnegie Steel, Damon Safe & Iron Works, Diebold, Herring-Hall-Marvin, J&J Taylor, LH Miller Safe & Iron Works, Mosler Safe, Remington & Sherman, Stiffel & Freeman, and York Safe & Lock.

 Early life

-Frederick Stacy Holmes was born on August 27th, 1865 in Boston, MA to George W. Holmes and Frances A. Stacy.
+Frederick Stacy Holmes was born on August 27, 1865 in Boston, MA to George W. Holmes and Frances A. Stacy.
 His father was from Maine and worked as a Pattern Maker and his mother was from New Hampshire and was a housewife.
 Holmes attended Boston High School and received private engineering instruction in New Hampshire.